Step 1: pull a local copy of your workspace config files

 collectEvaluationSummaries: true,

-// Control context data collection (default: "periodicExample")
+// Control context data collection (default: "periodic_example")

-contextUploadMode: "SHAPE_ONLY", // or "NONE" or "periodicExample"
+contextUploadMode: "shapes_only", // or "none" or "periodic_example"

 });